Let's start this guide with some YouTube facts by Omnicore:

 How Much Money Can You Make on YouTube?

-While it is hard to estimate how much you can make directly from YouTube there are many ways to get the most of your video content indirectly.
+It depends on your channel's niche, audience, and location.
+While it is hard to estimate how much you can make directly from YouTube, indirectly, there are many ways to get the most out of your video content.

 YouTube offers advertising on a CPM, CPV, and CPC basis.
 YouTubers typically make $7.60 per 1,000 ad views with cost per impression (CPM).